yamdbf/dm-manager/README.md

 # dm-manager
-`dm-manager` is a plugin for Discord bots that are written with YAMDBF/Discord.js that provides for bot authors an interface with which they can respond to users who DM the bot.
+`dm-manager` is a plugin for Discord bots that are written with YAMDBF+Discord.js that provides for bot authors an interface with which they can respond to users who DM the bot.

 After I started logging bot command usage I realized that users often begin DMing the bot when they don't understand how the bot works and in the case of my bots, despite the presence of a help command, they still DM random things.
 This offers an opportunity to respond to them with an easy interface.

-> Note: Despite being considered a [YAMDBF](https://github.com/zajrik/yamdbf) Addon, this is completely compatible with any bot written using Discord.js.

 # Getting started